Integrated Health Studies

 - Integrated learning culminating in a capstone experience.

-Please fill out this Qualtrics survey if you would like to add or drop the secondary major in Integrated Health Studies.
+Complete this Qualtrics survey to add or drop the secondary major in Integrated Health Studies.

 The Integrated Health Studies secondary major offers students a multidisciplinary perspective on health and healthcare, drawing from the biological sciences, social sciences, and humanities.
 Designed to complement a primary field of study, this program prepares students to engage with complex health issues in diverse contexts, promoting a holistic understanding of health across populations, systems, and environments.